tiagolr/ripplerx/README.md

 From version 1.4.0 Rippler supports Audio In, this means that you can feed an audio signal into the plugin resonators and excite them when pressing keys.

-This feature works in many DAWs *but not all*, some working examples:
+This feature works in many DAWs *but not all*, here are some working examples:

 - **Reaper** - Play an audio clip in the same track as Rippler, the sound will only go through when pressing keys.
 - **Ableton Live** - Add an audio clip, on the mixer click the button bellow **Audio to** and send it to the plugin.